CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 Connection stays active for eight hours.
 </pre>

 `allas-conf` opens a connection to the specified Allas project for eight hours.
-If you want to start using another project, you need to run `allas-conf` again.
-However, in one shell session you can have only one Allas project active at a time.
+If we want to start using another project, wse need to run `allas-conf` again.
+However, in one shell session `allas-conf` enables only one Allas project active at a time.
+(Note however that certain tools, for example `rclone`, can be set up to use several allas projects in the same time).

-Next I enter the _zebrafish_ directory:
+Next we enter the _zebrafish_ directory:
 ```text
 cd /scratch/project_2001659/genomes/zebrafish
 ```
-I can now upload files one by one to Allas with the `a-put` command:
+We can now upload files one by one to Allas with the `a-put` command:
 ```text
 a-put Danio_rerio.GRCz10.fa
 ```